 RELATED: How to Get Your Dog to Love Bathing

-If you're pulling your hair out trying to find a specialty dog shampoo for your Fido that works, and does not irritate their skin, STOP right now.
+If you're pulling your hair out trying to find a specialty dog shampoo for your Fido that works and does not irritate your skin, STOP.